Home Recipes Cream and Jam Long John Doughnut Recipe

 Mix with a fork or spoon until all is combined.

-In a small bowl, whisk the egg yolk with a fork.
-Then add it to the dry ingredients.
+Whisk the egg yolk with a fork in a small bowl.
+Then, add it to the dry ingredients.

-Using your dough hook attachment, put your mixer on a medium-low speed and mix the egg yolk through while slowly pouring in the milk and butter.
+Using your dough hook attachment, set your mixer on medium-low speed and mix the egg yolk while slowly pouring in the milk and butter.

 Once the wet ingredients are just mixed through, turn the speed to medium-high and mix the dough until it comes together.
-The dough should start to slap the side of the bowl as it gets kneaded.
+The dough should start slapping the bowl’s side as it gets kneaded.

 Long John Doughnut recipe